 Currently, all roles are remote.
-Once current lockdown restrictions lift, it’s likely that most work will continue to be remote.
-Onsite work may be useful for engineering and physical product projects, so the logistics around that may well be a factor in accessing your suitability for any given assignment.
+Onsite work may be useful for engineering and physical product projects, so the logistics around that may well be a factor in assessing your suitability for any given assignment.

 4. What information do I need to send when registering with 3di?

 If you would like to register with us, it would be helpful when emailing, if you could provide: